rmzetti/hover-exec/test/misc_tests.md

 > `js:node` to use node
 > `js:eval` to use `eval`.

-For javascript in the browser see the next section.
+For javascript in the browser see the following section [Javascript in the browser](#javascript-in-the-browser)

 ### array operations